 ALICE packs have been replaced by modular lightweight load-carrying equipment (MOLLE) and MOLLE II packs.
 They are used by most Army, NATO and British forces.
 The USMC flirted with the MOLLE but developed its own similar, larger version called the improved load-bearing equipment, or ILBE.

 The MOLLE and the IBLE are more expensive than the ALICE, but more comfortable and carry much more weight and equipment.
 You can find these online for good prices on eBay and tactical gear stores.

-Depending on what service you are training for, you may see a few of these during your training pipeline.
-A final option is to get a weight vest at 40-50lbs and train with it to get used to rucking and walking with the added weight.
+Depending on the service for which you are training, you may see a few of these during your training pipeline.
+A final option is to get a 40- to 50-pound weight vest and train with it to get used to rucking and walking with the added weight.

-Personally, I am not a fan of the frame, but definitely prefer the waist and chest straps for stability.
-All the models are reasonably priced for what you are getting.
-I like the weight vest option for training but you will need to learn how to make your ruck fit you better by practicing your rucking.
-If you are going to spend several hours with 50+ lbs on your back, you need to get to know your pack.
+Personally, I am not a fan of the frame but prefer the waist and chest straps for stability.
+All of the models are reasonably priced for what you are getting.
+I like the weight-vest option for training, but you will need to learn how to make your ruck fit you better by practicing your rucking.
+If you are going to spend several hours with 50-plus pounds on your back, you need to get to know your pack.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.